mahmoud/zerover/.github/ISSUE_TEMPLATE.md

 for an audience not familiar with that project's particular technologies)*

+---

 ## One more thing

-Since you've made it this far, why not file [a PR](https://github.com/mahmoud/zerover/pulls)?
+Since you've made it this far, why not consider filing [a PR](https://github.com/mahmoud/zerover/pulls)?

-If your suggestion is a GitHub project, it's as easy as adding two lines to the `projects.yaml` file.
+If your suggestion is a GitHub project, it's as easy as adding 2-3 lines to the `projects.yaml` file.
 Here's [an edit link](https://github.com/mahmoud/zerover/edit/master/projects.yaml).